ZimbiX/renamespace/README.md

 - Incrementing the version number (the patch number by default)
 - Tagging & pushing commits
-- Publishing the gem to GitHub Packages
+- Publishing the gem to RubyGems
 - Creating a draft GitHub release

 To increment the minor or major versions instead of the patch number, run `auto/release/update-version` with `--minor` or `--major`.